Home > London Travel Guide

 As England is part of the United Kingdom, the official currency used in London is the pound sterling (£), commonly referred to as “the pound”.
 Similar to American pennies, there are 100 pence (p) to a British pound. £1 and £2 currencies are available as both coin and banknotes.

-In lieu of a currency exchange, we recommend withdrawing pounds directly from an ATM in London.
-These will have lower exchange rates, and be quite a bit cheaper.
-Remember that ATMs often charge foreign transaction fees, however, so it is usually better to withdraw a larger amount at once than the same amount over many trips, being charged a fee each time.
+To change money we recommend withdrawing pounds directly from an ATM in London.
+These will have lower exchange rates and be quite a bit cheaper than using money changers or banks.
+Remember that ATMs often charge foreign transaction fees, however, so it is usually better to withdraw a larger amount at once than the smaller amounts over multiple withdrawals.
 ATMs are easy to find in all parts of London.

 Is London safe?